 For most organizations,autoMode.environment is the only field you need to set.
 It tells the classifier which repos, buckets, and domains are trusted: the classifier uses it to decide what “external” means, so any destination not listed is a potential exfiltration target.

-The default environment list trusts the working repo and its configured remotes.
-To add your own entries alongside that default, include the literal string "$defaults" in the array.
+"$defaults" in the array.
 The default entries are spliced in at that position, so your custom entries can go before or after them.

 - Organization: your company name and what Claude Code is primarily used for, like software development, infrastructure automation, or data engineering